realmattimatt/sql-challenge/README.md

 ## Dependancies
 1. pgAdmin 4
-2. Module 9 Challenge files
+2. Module 9 sql-challenge files
-3.

 ### How to run.
 1. In pgAdmin 4, create a new database connection.